UBC-CIC/remote-mobility-monitoring/docs/WebappDeploymentGuide.md

     ```
     Note that if you used a different profile instead of cic, then specify that profile name after the --profile flag instead of cic.

-    Optionally, you can check that the files were uploaded correctly

 8. Next, we specify that the uploaded files should be a website with the index file index.html.
 To do so, run the following command:
     ```
     aws s3 website s3://<YOUR_BUCKET_NAME> --index-document index.html --error-document index.html --profile cic